-While most travelers visit Naples specifically to eat pizza, savvy travelers explore a local cuisine, including pasta and desserts, that rivals some of the best in Europe and beyond.
-In fact, these Napoli dishes combine to make Naples one of the best food cities in the world.
+While most travelers visit Naples specifically to eat pizza, savvy travelers explore Napoli’s local cuisine, including pasta and desserts, that rivals some of the best in Europe and beyond.
+In fact, these Napoli dishes combine to make Naples one of the best food cities in Italy as well as the world.

 What’s the best way to eat the food of Naples?
 Some visitors spend their time grazing through the antique yet chaotic Centro Storico while others make reservations at trattorias and Michelin starred restaurants.

 There’s no right or wrong way to eat in Naples so long as you avoid tourist traps.
-The city is a mecca for food travelers who enjoy digging into a streetside snack as much as a relaxing during a three course meal.
+The city is a mecca for food travelers who enjoy digging into a streetside snack as much as relaxing during a three course meal.

 Our History With The Food In Naples

-Eating Margherita Pizza in its homeland was our original motivation for visiting Naples in 2014.
-As we quickly learned during that initial trip and during a month-long visit in 2017, pizza is just the apex of a food mountain that challenges nearby Mt.
+Eating Margherita Pizza in its homeland was our original motivation for visiting Naples almost a decade ago.
+As we quickly learned during that initial trip and during our second month-long visit, pizza is just the apex of a food mountain that challenges nearby Mt.
 Vesuvius in both breadth and scope.

 That month gave us just enough time to find our favorite Naples pizza spots.
 But we didn’t stop at pizza.
 We ate seafood out of paper cones and licked gelato piled on top of cookie cones.
 We also dined at some of the best restaurants in Naples along the way.
 In other words, we ate all the best food in Naples Italy… and it was all wonderful.

 As we wandered and ate our way through the city’s ancient, winding streets, we vowed to return again and further explore the best Napoli foods.
-After three years and visits to more than a dozen countries in four continents, we finally came ‘home’ to Naples in 2020.
+After visits to more than a dozen countries in four continents, we finally came ‘home’ to Naples.